Holme Fen

-Holme Fen is a 269.4 hectare biological Site of Special Scientific Interest near Holme in Cambridgeshire.
-It is also a National Nature Reserve and a Nature Conservation Review site, Grade I. It is part of the Great Fen project, which aims to create a 3,700-hectare wetland wildlife area including Holme Fen, Woodwalton Fen and other areas.
-It is home to a variety of birds, including the Eurasian siskin, Nightingale and Lesser redpoll, and around 450 species of fungi.
+Holme Fen is a 269.4 hectare biological Site of Special Scientific Interest near Holme in Huntingdonshire.
+It is also a National Nature Reserve and a Nature Conservation Review site, Grade I. It is part of the Great Fen project, which aims to create a 3,700-hectare wetland wildlife area including Holme Fen, Woodwalton Fen, and other areas.
+It is home to a variety of birds, including the Eurasian siskin, nightingale, and lesser redpoll, and around 450 species of fungi.

 Holme Fen is described by Natural England as the finest example of birch woodland in lowland Britain.
 Part of it was a mere which was drained in the nineteenth century, and some relict wetland plants survive such as saw sedge and fen wood-rush.
 Two new lakes have been excavated.

-Holme Fen, specifically Holme Posts, is believed to be the lowest land point in the United Kingdom at 2.75 m below sea level.
+The site of the Holme Fen Posts (Note: Often referred to simply as Holme Post or Holme Posts.) is widely recognised as the lowest land point in the United Kingdom at 2.75 m below sea level, following decades of peat shrinkage caused by agricultural drainage.

 History

-On 22 November 1940, a Supermarine Spitfire, flown by Pilot Officer Harold Penketh, crashed into Holme Fen.
+Historically, the area formed part of Whittlesey Mere, the largest body of fresh water in lowland England, measuring over 6 mi across.
+Before its drainage, the mere was a prominent site for boating, fishing, and winter ice skating, while supporting rich wetland biodiversity, including the original British population of swallowtail butterfly.

+Between 1850 and 1851, the mere was drained under the direction of local landowners headed by William Wells of Holmewood Hall using steam-driven pumps, converting the wetland into agricultural ground and remnant fenland.

+To measure the rate of land subsidence following drainage in 1851, local engineer John Lawrence drove an oak pile through the peat into the underlying clay layer at a site 6 mi from the lake shore, setting its top flush with the ground surface.
+Shortly afterwards, an ornamental cast-iron column, salvaged from the Great Exhibition of 1851 at the Crystal Palace, was erected nearby to replace it.
+This became known as the Holme Post.

+As the peat shrank and oxidised through exposure to air and cultivation, the surrounding ground level dropped dramatically.
+Additional replacement posts were erected in later decades to extend the monitoring scale.
+The posts have recorded a ground-level drop of over 4 m since measurement began, establishing the site as the lowest land point in the United Kingdom at 2.75 m below sea level, now sitting significantly below the level of the original lakebed.